QuantConnect/Lean/.vscode/readme.md

 <h2>Building</h2>

-Next we must build the project.
+Before running Lean, we must build the project.
+Currently the VS Code task will automatically build before launching.
+But find more information below about how to trigger building manually.

 In VS Code run build task (Ctrl+Shift+B or "Terminal" dropdown); there are a few options: